metio/terraform-provider-k8s/docs/data-sources/longhorn_io_system_backup_v1beta2_manifest.md

 Optional:

-- `volume_backup_policy` (String) The create volume backup policyCan be 'if-not-present', 'always' or 'disabled'
+- `volume_backup_policy` (String) The create volume backup policy Can be 'if-not-present', 'always' or 'disabled'